-Organising your cabling also help avoid moisture tracking into your electronics.
+Organizing your cabling also help avoid moisture tracking into your electronics.
 Keep your cable tidy and secured and incorporate a drip loop (that diverts the water to the ground, rather than along the line) if it is excessively long.

 About Type-N Connectors for Antennas

 The N connector is a medium-sized thread-coupling radio frequency connector which is the key feature of these antennas.
 Designed in the 1940s by Bell Laboratories, it was one of the first radio frequency connectors capable of handling microwave frequencies, in particular, those above 1 GHz.
 Contemporary versions of the N-type or Navy connector are now capable of supporting frequencies up to 11 GHz.
 N connectors are typically made from nickel-plated brass, with beryllium copper conductors surrounded by an air or PTFE dielectric.
 They are available in 50 and 75 Ohm versions that are structurally incompatible.
-The N-type connector is favoured for its ruggedness, easy handling and consistent performance with low signal loss.
+The N-type connector is favored for its ruggedness, easy handling and consistent performance with low signal loss.
 Many of the Female N connector antenna mounting options shared on this page will form a secure mated connection with the male N connector on the antenna, with a male inner pin being inserted into the receptacle on the female N connector as the male screws down onto the female.
 You can connect and disconnect your antenna from its mounting with confidence as, with proper use, the N-female connector is rated for over 500 mating cycles.

 Mounts for female N connector antennas are mounts that are either specifically designed for, or compatible with an N female connector.
 The female N connector can make a secure connection to a male N connector antenna while being secured by the antenna mount.
 They are used to facilitate the precise installation of antennas in a variety of indoor and outdoor settings, mounting to walls or on poles and support the applications for which the antenna is used.
 In some cases, the antenna mount also serves as a ground plane for the antenna.
 Female N connector antenna mounting hardware can help you achieved the height and positioning needed to assist your N connector antenna in achieving optimal coverage and connectivity.